glorialulu/TSNet/README.rst

 To cite TSNet, use one of the following references:

-Lu Xing and Lina Sela. " TSNet: a Python package for transient simulations in water distribution networks".
+Xing, Lu, and Lina Sela.
+"Transient simulations in water distribution networks:
-Under review with Advances in Engineering Software.
+TSNet python package."
+Advances in Engineering Software 149 (2020): 102884.

 License
 -------